Graphic by Shannan Albright

 Nelson looked at the exterior feed and saw a spacesuit-clad figure at the airlock’s outer door.
 The man held a patch cord that hooked into the homestead’s intercom.
 The spacesuit itself showed signs of typical prospector use – dirty up to the knees and elbows.

 Behind the figure, he saw an old-style crawler that had seen better days.
-He recognized it as similar to a broken-down crawler abandoned near Conrad Station.
-As he fought off the fog of sleep, Nelson realized that he did not recognize the individual.
+It resembled a broken-down crawler abandoned near Conrad Station.
+As he fought off the fog of sleep, Nelson did not recognize the individual.
 He asked, “Who are you?”

-“The name is Morgan,” answered the man’s voice.
+“The name is Morgan,” he answered on the intercom.
 “Can I come in?”

-Nelson hesitated, failing to remember meeting a prospector named Morgan.
-Over the past three years, he met many prospectors, but Nelson also could not remember anyone mentioning Morgan.
+Nelson hesitated, not remembering a prospector named Morgan.
+Over the past three years, he met many prospectors.
+None of them mentioned Morgan.
 Most of the prospectors knew each other, at least by reputation, even though they kept to themselves.
 It bothered Nelson to not know of Morgan.

-The unwritten rules of the prospectors insisted upon not going to someone’s homestead uninvited.
-Morgan was Nelson’s fourth guest – the first uninvited.
-Curious, he wanted to know why this strange prospector felt willing to break the rule.
+Curious, he wanted to know why this strange man felt willing to break the unwritten prospector rule of going to a prospector’s habitat uninvited.
 “Sure.”
 Nelson cycled the airlock, allowing the outer door to be opened.

-The mystery began to unravel as the inner door of the airlock opened, revealing a space-suited figure.
+The inner door of the airlock opened, revealing a space-suited figure.
 Nelson recognized the suit as an older type.
 He did not recognize the unknown emblem on the right sleeve above the heavy dust.
-Morgan carried a dust-covered canvas box, similar to a lunch pail.
+Morgan carried a dust-covered canvas box, like a lunch pail.
 The golden sun visor covered the faceplate of the helmet.

-Nelson saw Morgan putting down the lunchbox and removing his gloves.
-Morgan’s hands were pale and uncalloused.
-His fingers ended in neatly trimmed but regolith-discolored nails.
+Morgan put down the lunchbox and removed his gloves.
+Morgan’s hands were pale and calloused.
+His fingers ended in neatly trimmed but regolith-discolored gray nails.
 The lunar dirt had discolored Nelson’s own nails within days of arriving on the moon, but Morgan’s hands did not show signs of heavy work.
-Nelson watched as the visitor unlocked the helmet from the suit and lifted it from his head.
+Nelson watched the visitor unlock the helmet from the suit and lift it from his head.